 I normally write about how to evolve your organization from a weak product org to a strong one.
-But in this article I want to talk about a pattern that I see in many companies that are actually doing really well, growing aggressively, yet they will sometimes, over time and unintentionally, replace their good behaviors with bad ones.
+But in this article I want to talk about a pattern that I see in many companies that are actually doing very well, growing aggressively, yet they will sometimes, over time and unintentionally, replace their good behaviors with bad ones.

 I have never seen this anti-pattern written about before, and I suspect it’s going to make more than a few people uncomfortable, but it’s a serious issue that I think needs to be out in the open, as it’s not hard to prevent if you’re aware.

 The scenario is that you are probably a later stage startup or growth stage company.
 You’ve probably achieved product/market fit, at least for an initial product, and to have accomplished that, you’ve probably done some important things right.
 But then you get some serious funding, or some board member strongly suggests that you need to bring on some “adult supervision,” or some experienced people from brand-name companies.

 Here’s the thing, the new people you hire are often from those large, brand-name companies that have stopped growing, are often companies that have long since lost their ability to innovate, and have been living off their brand for many years.
 Because of this, they’re not on the trajectory they once were, and people leave.

 No real problem so far.
 Would you rather hire all your staff and leaders from Google, Netflix, Amazon and Apple?
 Sure, but these people are in very short supply and there is definitely lots of strong talent at other companies.